jimueller/jmmr.dev/content/posts/lighttpd-mod-deflate.md

 The lighttp wiki has all the info on setting up basic compression so I'll just cover the trickier part of clearing the file cache.

-The first step is setting the cache directory.
+The first step is setting the cache directory in the lighttpd.conf file.

 ```
-deflate.cach-dir = "/var/lighttpd/deflate/cache"
+deflate.cache-dir = "/var/lighttpd/deflate/cache"
 ```

 Next, create that directory and give the lighttpd user/group read and write premissions.